The Spirit (1987 film): Development at NBC

 Producer Paul Aratow, a professed fan of the character, first acquired an option on Will Eisner's The Spirit in 1975 and not long thereafter began development with NBC on a TV movie adaptation of the property with William Friedkin slated to produce and direct the film that would serve as a pilot for a proposed series.
 For Friedkin's incarnation of the project Burt Reynolds and Flip Wilson were in negotiations to play the characters of Denny Colt/The Spirit and Ebony White respectively.
 Friendkin and NBC's iteration of the project ultimately never came to fruition with Friedkin attempting to develop treatments with writers such as Pete Hamill, Jules Feiffer, Harlan Ellison, and Eisner himself with Friedkin unable to find a treatment he liked and eventually leaving the project while Aratow would release The Spirit rights to Columbia Pictures in 1980.
 According to Einser's publisher, Denis Kitchen of Kitchen Sink Press, Eisner never had any serious desire to see The Spirit adapted and was just content to collect checks for the options.
+According to Ellison, Friedkin may have become soured on the project when Ellison praised his film Sorcerer which had become a massive Box-office failure that derailed Friedkin's career and cost him several jobs and during their conversation Friedkin referred to the film as "a piece of shit".
+When Ellison countered Friedkin's stance by calling the film the best film Friedkin ever made this led to an argument between the two that got so heated that it emptied the restaurant in which they were seated and shortly thereafter Friedkin abandoned the project.